ju-c/stars/README.md

 - [epicserve/django-base-site](https://github.com/epicserve/django-base-site) - The Django Base Site is a Django site that is built using the best Django practices and comes with all the common Django packages that you need to jumpstart your next project.
 - [justinmayer/django-autoslug](https://github.com/justinmayer/django-autoslug) - AutoSlugField for Django.
 Supports (but not does not require) unidecode/pytils for transliteration.
 Old issue tracker is at Bitbucket: https://bitbucket.org/neithere/django-autoslug/issues
 - [Andrew-Chen-Wang/cookiecutter-django-ec2-github](https://github.com/Andrew-Chen-Wang/cookiecutter-django-ec2-github) - Deploying a Django project to AWS using GitHub Actions and CodeDeploy Blue/Green Deployment + EC2  (Works w/ Flask/FastAPI/Rails)
-- [mixxorz/slippers](https://github.com/mixxorz/slippers) - A UI component framework for Django.
-Built on top of Django Template Language.
 - [careercup/CtCI-6th-Edition-Python](https://github.com/careercup/CtCI-6th-Edition-Python) - Cracking the Coding Interview 6th Ed.
 Python Solutions
 - [encode/starlette](https://github.com/encode/starlette) - The little ASGI framework that shines. 🌟
 - [fedecalendino/nintendeals](https://github.com/fedecalendino/nintendeals) - Library with a set of tools for scraping information about Nintendo games and its prices across all regions (NA, EU and JP).